wilsonmar/wilsonmar.github.io/_posts/2017-12-01-kubernetes.md

 * <a target="_blank" href="https://buddy.works/guides/how-optimize-kubernetes-workflow">Buddy</a>
    automates Kubernetes workflows.

+* <a target="_blank" href="https://bit.ly/3dcRg4Y">RabbitMQ</a> for AMQP messaging with StatefulSet app

 <a name="Helm"></a>

 ## Helm charts

 <a target="_blank" href="https://www.youtube.com/watch?v=0vpM8E28aXQ&time=9m45s">VIDEO</a>: Helm (<a target="_blank" href="https://helm.sh/">helm.sh</a>) is the default package manager for Kubernets (like pip and NuGet).
 It was started by a company called Deis in October 2015 out of a hackathon.

+Helm templating creates yaml.

+Helm is further automated with Tilt.

 <a targeet="_blank" href="https://www.youtube.com/watch?v=4ht22ReBjno">
 The Illustrated Children's Guide to Kubernetes</a>